 What can design do to help prepare for a net-zero future?
-SUNY Polytechnic University set out to explore what's possible with its ZEN building.
-The flagship of SUNY Poly's College of Nanoscale Science & Engineering campus, the Zero Energy Nanotechnology Building (ZEN) is the largest zero-energy capable, mixed-use facility in the United States.
+SUNY Polytechnic University set out to explore what’s possible with its ZEN building.
+The flagship of SUNY Polytechnic Institute’s College of Nanoscale Science & Engineering campus, the Zero Energy Nanotechnology (ZEN) Building is the largest zero-energy-capable, mixed-use facility in the United States.

-Supporting a campus of 4,000 scientists, engineers, faculty, and students, the ZEN building includes industry-partner offices and spaces for research, development, and teaching.
-But at 363,000 GSF, ZEN's stature hints at an even greater purpose: to prove that an integrated design process — leveraging powerful tools and affordable technologies — can lead to net-zero capable energy performance.
+Supporting a campus of 4,000 scientists, engineers, faculty, and students, the ZEN Building includes industry-partner offices and spaces for research, development, and teaching.
+But at 363,000 square feet, ZEN’s stature hints at an even greater purpose: to prove that an integrated design process — leveraging powerful tools and affordable technologies — can lead to net-zero capable energy performance.

-Working with New York State's Energy Research and Development Authority (NYSERDA), the team's integrated approach began with gathering to collaborate and using sophisticated energy modeling software to evaluate hundreds of design options, arriving at the most energy-efficient bundle of features.
+Working with New York State’s Energy Research and Development Authority, the team’s integrated approach began with gathering to collaborate and using sophisticated energy modeling software to evaluate hundreds of design options, arriving at the most energy-efficient bundle of features.

 The design employs other renewable energy resources.
-A 2.4 MW offsite photovoltaic (PV) farm and pilot-scale fuel cells are expected to reduce the building's overall energy cost by 59.4%.
-Reclaimed heat from an adjacent data center offsets winter heating loads, and grants are underway for fuel cell technology that could provide enough on-site power generation to achieve annual net-zero energy.
+A 2.4 megawatt, offsite photovoltaic farm and pilot-scale fuel cells reduce the building’s overall energy consumption by 59.4%.
+Reclaimed heat from the data center will eventually offset winter heating loads.
+With these measures in place, SUNY Polytechnic Institute’s net-zero future is well within sight.

 - 6 Stories